matthewdlevy/drafty/README.md

 ### Added support for radio elements in data type templates

+### Changed main menu approach to build at publish within the page files

 ### Added support for multiple template types
 - Just add the template file in the templates directory and add the path in the Gruntfile.js under handlebars.files: "public/js/dist/entry.min.js": ["templates/entry.html", "templates/home.html"]
 - Requires adding <ExposeHeader>x-amz-meta-template</ExposeHeader> to the markdown S3 bucket CORS policy